Donna Reed: Political views

 In the beginning, we felt [Tony] should serve his country in a noncombatant role.
 But he wouldn't even accept that, feeling the whole thing was immoral.
 He didn't trust the government or the military.
 I've learned a lot from Tony.

 Reed supported Barry Goldwater in the 1964 United States presidential election.

-In addition to opposing the Vietnam War, Reed also opposed nuclear power plants.
-She supported Democratic Senator Eugene McCarthy from Minnesota in the 1968 presidential election.
-He was a strong anti-war advocate.
+In addition to opposing the Vietnam War, Reed also supported Democratic Senator Eugene McCarthy from Minnesota, a strong anti-war advocate, in the 1968 presidential election.

 Death

-Reed died of pancreatic cancer in Beverly Hills, California, on January 14, 1986, thirteen days before her 65th birthday.
+Reed died on January 14, 1986, at age 64, of pancreatic cancer in Beverly Hills, California.
 She had been diagnosed with the illness three months earlier and was told it was at a terminal stage.
-Her remains are interred in the Westwood Village Memorial Park Cemetery in Los Angeles.
+Her remains are interred in the Pierce Brothers Westwood Village Memorial Park and Mortuary in Los Angeles.

 Legacy

-In 1987, Grover Asmus (Reed's widower), actresses Shelley Fabares and Norma Connolly, and numerous friends, associates, and family members created the Donna Reed Foundation for the Performing Arts.
+In 1987, Reed's widower, Grover Asmus, together with actresses Shelley Fabares and Norma Connolly and other friends and family members, created the Donna Reed Foundation for the Performing Arts.
 Based in Reed's hometown of Denison, the non-profit organization grants scholarships for performing arts students, runs an annual festival of performing arts workshops, and operates the Donna Reed Center for the Performing Arts.

 Denison hosts an annual Donna Reed Festival.
 Reed's childhood home was located on Donna Reed Drive in Denison but was destroyed by a fire in 1983.
-Reed's Academy Award is on display at the W. A. McHenry Museum in Denison.
+Reed bequeathed her Academy Award to her hometown, and it is on display at the William A. McHenry House in Denison.

-In May 2010, Turner Classic Movies honored Reed as their star of the month which saw Mary Owen pay a special tribute to her mother.
+In May 2010, Turner Classic Movies honored Reed as their star of the month which saw Penny Jane Owen pay a special tribute to her mother.